-The proposed project involves widening a 9.0-mile segment of I-95 between I-74 (Exit 13) and U.S. 301/Fayetteville Road (Exit 22) in Robeson County.
+The proposed project involves improving a 9.0-mile segment of I-95 between I-74 (Exit 13) and U.S. 301/Fayetteville Road (Exit 22) in Robeson County.
+Proposed improvements include constructing two additional travel lanes in each direction, bringing the total number of lanes in this section from four to eight.
+The project also proposes to modernize the interchanges at Exists 17, 19, and 20, replace bridges and culverts, and elevate the roadway in certain sections vulnerable to flooding.
 The purpose of the project is to help relieve congestion, improve mobility, and enhance the resiliency of this corridor to storm events.
 The project will enhance the ability of I-95 to continue serving as a primary East Coast route through the project design year of 2040.

 |Environmental Documentation||Winter 2020|

-* Estimated costs are subject to change.
-Based on NCDOT current STIP. * Future dates are preliminary and subject to change
+* Estimated costs are subject to change. * Future dates are preliminary and subject to change

 In 2009, the N.C.
 Department of Transportation began researching the feasibility of upgrading I-95.
 The study was completed in 2016.

 The I-95 study, coupled with a $22.5 million federal grant (awarded to NCDOT in the fall of 2019), allowed the N.C.
 Board of Transportation to accelerate the timeline to widen and modernize a 27-mile section of the interstate between I-74 (Exit 13) in Robeson County and I-95 Business/U.S. 301 (Exit 40) in Cumberland County.
 NCDOT held open houses in 2019 to review preliminary plans for a portion of this corridor (Exit 22 to Exit 40), and another public meeting will be held virtually on September 29, 2020 to review preliminary plans for the section between Exit 13 and Exit 22 in Lumberton.